Sparse Bayesian Deep Functional Learning with Structured Region Selection: Experiments

 Figure~\ref{fig:rmse-total} shows that sBayFDNN achieves the lowest or near-lowest mean RMSE in most scenarios, with concentrated distributions, indicating that region interpretability does not come at the cost of predictive performance.
 Its advantage is most evident under nonlinear links, where flexible function approximation is crucial.
 Here, sBayFDNN substantially outperforms the spline-based FNN, matches the accuracy of AdaFNN with greater stability, and surpasses cFuSIM when nonlinearity is pronounced.
 Linear methods (BFRS, SLoS) remain competitive only under nearly linear settings, with performance degrading sharply as nonlinearity increases.

+To further assess robustness beyond the main settings, we additionally examine low-SNR regimes, FGAM mean misspecification, and non-Gaussian heavy-tailed errors; these results are reported in Appendix~\ref{app:low-snr} and Appendix~\ref{app:stress-tests}.
 Together, these results affirm the sBayFDNN framework: structured sparsity in the first layer supports interpretable region identification with inherent uncertainty quantification, while subsequent deep layers furnish the flexibility needed for accurate nonlinear prediction.

-\subsection{Real data analysis}
+\subsection{Real Data Analysis}

 We evaluate our method on four benchmark datasets: ECG, Tecator, Bike rental, and IHPC, using their official train/validation/test splits throughout.
 In the ECG task, Lead‑II signals are used as functional inputs to predict the QRS duration—a clinically informative measure of ventricular depolarization relevant for detecting conduction abnormalities \citep{HUMMEL2009553,kashani2005significance}.
 For the Tecator dataset, near‑infrared absorbance spectra of meat samples serve as functional inputs to predict water content \citep{Tecator}.
 In the Bike rental forecasting task \citep{bike_sharing_275}, the daily rental‑demand profile (a 24‑point curve) is used to predict total rentals over the following 7 days.
 For the IHPC dataset \citep{individual_household_electric_power_consumption_235}, daily minute‑averaged active‑power trajectories are taken as functional inputs to predict the next‑day total energy usage.
 We report standard predictive metrics (RMSE/MAE) for all datasets.
 For ECG and Tecator, silver‑standard region annotations are available, allowing us to also evaluate region‑identification metrics.
-Detailed data information are provided in the Appendix.
+Detailed data information are provided in Appendix.